 This is my version of savoury biscuits that originate from my husband’s homeland – Turkey.
 Known as Tuzlu Kurabiye, it literally translates as salty biscuit.
-I also made bat shaped ones for Halloween, and also added cheese to half the batch.
-(See pics).
+For this here, I added cheese to the dough.
 These are perfect for pairing with your favourite cheese, but equally good snacked on alone.
 They are very moreish…. you won’t be disappointed.
+I made bat shaped & Autumn/Fall ones for Halloween, see photo below.

 Biscuit Or Cookie?